 This issue was more pronounced in prints of PDF documents, where the text looked heavy and fuzzy around the edges.
 By comparison, the Canon TS6020 printed the same document with sleeker, sharper text.

 On the other hand, the XP-640 makes high-quality graphics prints, both on plain paper and glossy photo paper.
 Colors were well-saturated, textures were smooth, and there was a lot of fine detail.
 Colors tended to be warm, including skin tones.
 The only disappointment was that in one of our test photos, some very dark shadow areas lacked subtle details, and ended up looking flat.
+Despite this imperfection, the XP-640 is one of the best photo printers we've reviewed.

 Scan quality was equally impressive, with a good amount of detail in shadow areas of color photos.
 Colors looked accurate, and the scanner captured plenty of fine details.
 However, grayscale scans to PDF format sometimes suffered from some bumpy edges on the text.
 When the original was placed at a slight slant on the scanner glass, letter forms came out with jagged edges.